simul/simul.github.io/unity/index.md

 **Diagnostics**: A set of overlays for debugging.
 Of particular interest is "Show Celestial Display", which tracks the motion of the Sun and Moon in the sky.

-**SimulationTimeRain:** Set true or false - if true, rain falls at simulation speeds - faster if time is progressing more quickly.
+**Simulation Time Rain:** Set true or false - if true, rain falls at simulation speeds - faster if time is progressing more quickly.
 If false, rain falls relative to real time.

+**Performance** If true, this enables CPU and GPU profiling for trueSKY.
+The results will be updated every few frames, and shown in the text area beneath the "Performance" checkbox.
+The sliders "CPU level" and "GPU level" let you set the depth of the profiling tree for CPU and GPU respectively.

 The Sky Sequence
 ---------------